learn-co-curriculum/dsc-lists/README.md

 # Working with Lists

 ## Introduction
 So far, we have worked with individual pieces of data like the string 'hello'.
-Then with variables we saw how to give this data a name.
-Now in this lesson, we'll see how we can group data together with lists.
+In this lesson, we'll see how we can group pieces of data together using lists.

 ## Objectives
+You will be able to:
 * Understand and use Lists

-## What Are Lists
+## What Are Lists?

 A list is our first form of a collection.
-A collection is just a way of grouping data together and lists certainly accomplish this.
+A collection is just a way of grouping multiple pieces of data together.
 For example, let's consider the top cities for travel according to the magazine Travel and Leisure.
 Here is how we usually see a list of travel locations in a document or on a website.

 #### Travel Locations
 1. Solta